genzyio/genzy/docs/docs/categories/01-Introduction/index.md

 ### API

-Express Application is automatically created based on the service classes passed to the Nimble.
+Express Application is automatically created based on the service classes passed to the GenzyContainer.

 ### Client

-Client service proxy is automatically created based on the service classes passed to the Nimble.
+Client service proxy is automatically created based on the service classes passed to the GenzyContainer.

 ### Automatic JS/TS Client generation